Jointly Modeling Hierarchical and Horizontal Features for Relational Triple Extraction: Entity-enhanced Dual Tagging Model

 \subsection{Embedding Layer}

-Word embedding is proposed~\citep{hinton1986Learning} to convert the words into vector representations to capture the syntactic and semantic meanings of words.
+Word embedding~\cite{hinton1986Learning} is proposed to convert the words into vector representations that capture the syntactic and semantic meanings of words.
 An input sentence $s=\{\text{x}_1, \text{x}_2, ..., \text{x}_n\}$, where $\text{x}_i$ is the i-th word, can be represented by a sequence of vectors $\{w_1, w_2, ..., w_n\}$ and then fed into neural networks.
-We use an embedding layer to transform the 1-hot represented words to dense vectors with the pre-trained Glove~\citep{pennington2014Glove} word embedding weights\footnote{\url{https://nlp.stanford.edu/projects/glove/}}.
-The word embeddings are fine-tuned during training.
+In this work, we use the pre-trained Glove~\cite{pennington2014Glove} word embeddings.